recfr/workloadAutomation/README.md

  This is an excel automation program developed for private use.
 ###### How to use ?

--Name of input excel file is not important you just need to set the name of worksheet **Sheet1**
+- Name of input excel file is not important you just need to set the name of worksheet **Sheet1**

--Columns' order must be as follows.
+- Columns' order must be as follows.
 1. SollRückmeldetermin Leitstand
 2. Konstruktionstermin Soll
 3. Dokument